 Seneca is a somewhat small city located in the state of South Carolina.
 With a population of 8,279 people and seven constituent neighborhoods, Seneca is the 54th largest community in South Carolina.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Seneca is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Seneca is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Seneca who work in office and administrative support (12.32%), management occupations (9.73%), and teaching (9.11%).
+Overall, Seneca is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Seneca who work in office and administrative support (13.35%), food service (12.32%), and management occupations (8.97%).

-The per capita income in Seneca in 2010 was $25,290, which is upper middle income relative to South Carolina and the nation.
-This equates to an annual income of $101,160 for a family of four.
+The per capita income in Seneca in 2010 was $23,467, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $93,868 for a family of four.
 However, Seneca contains both very wealthy and poor people as well.

 The most common language spoken in Seneca is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Greek.